dotvezz/caddy-mirror/readme.md

 a `v1.0.0` release.

 - Decoding compressed response bodies for comparison
+- Low-overhead request multiplexing
+  - Currently, the request is buffered and copied before sending to the primary and secondary handlers.
+This introduces latency and increases memory usage.
 - Low-overhead response body comparison
   - Currently, if response body comparison is enabled, this project buffers responses and compares them as `[]byte`.
   - Ideally, we'd be able to do (at least optionally) perform direct comparisons as the response is streamed, without